 - Setting your skillet on low is crucial as well.
 If the heat is too high, the bottom will burn and the middle will not cook.

 - Do not attempt to flip the pancakes until you are sure they are no longer stuck to the bottom.
-If you can’t move it, leave them a bit longer.
+If you can’t move them, leave them a bit longer.

 How To Make Fluffy Japanese Pancakes?